 Three men committed one of Hamilton County’s most savage murders—all for lack of rent money.

 Editor’s Note: The following originally appeared in the April 1995 issue and is included among IM‘s Best-Ever Crime Stories.
-In August 1995, Ajabu, Adams, and Walls were convicted of murder.
+In August 1995, Kofi Modibo Ajabu, Raymond Adams, and James Walls were convicted of murder.
 All three received life sentences and are currently incarcerated in Indiana prisons.
 IM ran a profile of Ajabu’s father, Mmoja Ajabu, in December 2008.

 On a July evening in 1993, Kofi Modibo Ajabu was driving down a residential road when a dog darted in front of his ’86 Renault.
 Ajabu stomped on the brake, but the front bumper smacked the mongrel, sending the dog sailing through the air.
 Rather than drive on, Ajabu jumped out of the car and rushed to the stricken pooch, which lay on its side, whimpering.
 Sitting on the shoulder of the road, the young man spoke soothingly to the dog and stroked its head until, a few moments later, it breathed its last.
 Then he placed the body in the backseat of his car and drove through the neighborhood, knocking on doors until he found the animal’s owners and explained what happened.